iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugate Computations Examples.md

 ---
 ### **Conjugate of $\alpha f(\lambda x + b) + \langle a, x\rangle$**

 We consider the conjugate of several simple composition and derive it to show where things go.
-We assume that $\alpha > 0$ and $\lambda \neq 0$, these are scalars and $a$ is a vector.
+We assume that $\alpha > 0$ and $\lambda \neq 0$, they are scalars and $a, b$ are vectors.
 The result is stated here:

 $$
 \begin{aligned}